Spetters

 The film was a small success in the United States, and it helped launch the Hollywood careers of Verhoeven and some of the actors, including Jeroen Krabbé, Rutger Hauer and Renee Soutendijk.

-The town of Maassluis was the setting for the movie.

 Plot

-Two young motocross racers, Rien (Hans van Tongeren) and Hans (Maarten Spanjer), and their mechanic, Eef (Toon Agterberg), dream of fame, fortune and casual sex.
-Their hero is legendary motocross champion Gerrit Witkamp (Rutger Hauer), who inspires their competitive rides.
-Their lives are changed when they meet a young seductress named Fientje (Renée Soutendijk).
+Two young motocross racers, Rien and Hans, and their mechanic, Eef, dream of fame, fortune and casual sex.
+Their hero is legendary motocross champion Gerrit Witkamp, who inspires their competitive rides.
+The motocross racers want to make their marks as professional racers, but their hopes don't go according to their plans.

+Each of the boys is seduced by Fientje, a young woman who, with her brother, sells French fries and kroket at the races.
+She is looking for the person who will help her get out of the business and away from her brother.
 Eventually, she makes the three men face the reality of success, defeat and homosexuality.